markjoshua/MultiUserChat/README.md

 ###TO DO:
 >Possibly refactor chatServer.py

->Fix sending of extra '\n' characters when submitting a message in client by 'enter' button

->figure out why the preference window doesn't pop up when you hit preferences as a menu option

 >Add more options to preferences.
 It currently only has a 'save servers' checkbutton

 >Send images and files